 Ras al-Khaimah (räs äl-khĪˈmä) [key], sheikhdom (1995 pop.
-144,430), c.650 sq mi (1,680 sq km), part of the federation of seven United Arab Emirates, SE Arabia, on the Persian Gulf.
+144,430), c.650 sq mi (1,680 sq km), United Arab Emirates, SE Arabia, on the Persian Gulf; the northernmost of the seven sheikdoms in the federation.
+The economy is dependent on oil, first produced in 1969; coal is mined and ceramics manufactured.
+Among the sheikdom's biggest attractions are its many ancient sites (human habitation dates back to the 3d cent.
+B.C.) and its national museum.
 Previously affiliated with Sharjah, Ras al-Khaimah became a separate sheikhdom under British protection in 1921.
-Oil production began in 1969.
 After some hesitation, the sheikhdom joined the United Arab Emirates in 1972.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.